 You can find the files in

 You will submit two deliverables for Project 3:

-- A Jupyter notebook containing your code and answers to the questions below with your thoughts/opinions/analysis.
+- A Jupyter notebook (or lab report if not using Jupyter) containing your code and answers to the questions below with your thoughts/opinions/analysis.

 - A project retrospective

 Some aspects of these questions are left up to your own interpretation.
 Occasionally there are no exactly right/wrong answers, but you should be able to justify your approach.